 Research at UVM

 The scope of research at the University of Vermont is broad and diverse, including the fields of human health, energy, food systems, neuroscience, complex systems, animal science, the environment and more.
 Our community of scholars are engaged in research and discovery that will lead to solutions to the grand challenges (water, food, energy, security, health and healthcare) we face as a people and a planet today, and must overcome to ensure a safe, sustainable and prosperous tomorrow.
+Learn more about research at The University of Vermont.

 Partner on Innovations